DangBowen-Bell/EgoBody_Challenge_Solution/README.md

 python train.py --name exp_name --pretrained_checkpoint=/path/to/pre-tained/model.pt
 ```

-The checkpoints, tensorboard files, and evaluation results on the test set will be saved in the logs directory by default.
+The checkpoints and tensorboard files will be saved in the ```logs``` directory by default.

-Please refer to the train_options.py for adding more data augmentations and setting other parameters.
+Please refer to the ```train_options.py``` for adding more data augmentations and setting other parameters.

+You can download our best model [here](https://drive.google.com/file/d/1gBMyJkhMqlBGyUe7GA2NS6Jbz-XxYdTv/view?usp=sharing).

 ## Reference
 The majority of this repository is borrowed from [SPIN](https://github.com/nkolot/SPIN).
 We also use some functions from [EFT](https://github.com/facebookresearch/eft) and [EgoBody](https://github.com/sanweiliti/EgoBody).
 Thank these authors for their great work.